mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 You don't want to buy too short a rack and run out of room for your components, but you also don't want an enormous rack that occupies more vertical space than you'd ever use.

-As you pick components, add up how many rack units they'll take up.
+As you pick components, add up how many rack units they'll need.
 Leave some extra buffer based on how much you want to expand your rack in the next few years.

 ### How deep does it need to be?